 I finally got around to watching the film Bohemian Rhapsody.
 I was not disappointed.

-Queen is one of my all-time favourite bands and the driving force behind Queen was the inimitable Freddie Mercury.
+Queen is one of my favourite bands and the driving force behind Queen was the inimitable Freddie Mercury.
 It’s hard to believe that it has been 28 years since his far-too-early death on 24 November 1991.
 The movie is a fitting tribute to the iconic rockstar and the ups and downs he endured throughout his meteoric career.

 I was hooked from the opening with a young Farrokh Bulsara – Mercury’s original name – as an unhappy baggage handler at Heathrow Airport to the final, triumphant appearance at Live Aid in 1985.
 But one scene in particular caught my attention.

 It’s the scene in which Mercury first meets Jim Hutton, the man who would become Mercury’s long-term partner right up until the moment he died.
 It takes place in the early morning hours after one of Mercury’s self-loathing, hedonistic parties.
 Here it is:

 “I like you too, Freddie.
 Come and find me when you decide you like yourself.”

 That simple, two-line exchange contains a profound lesson.
 How can we expect to engage with others in a meaningful way if we don’t like ourselves?

 In my work with companies, organizations and individuals, I hear comments like the following all the time:

 - I’m a bad speaker.

 - I don’t have anything interesting to say.